vyadh/nutest/README.md

 ### Test Report Integration

-In order to integrate with CI/CD tools, such as the excellent [GitHub Action to Publish Test Results](https://github.com/EnricoMi/publish-unit-test-result-action), you can output the result in JUnit XML format.
-The JUnit format was chosen simply as it appears to have the widest level of support.
-This can be done by specifying the `--report` option to the `run-tests` command:
+In order to integrate with CI/CD tools, such as the excellent [GitHub Action to Publish Test Results](https://github.com/EnricoMi/publish-unit-test-result-action), you can output the result in the JUnit XML format.
+The JUnit format was chosen simply as it appears to have the widest level of support by tooling.
+The report can be created by by specifying the `--report` option to the `run-tests` command:

 ```nushell
 run-tests --fail --report { type: junit, path: "test-report.xml" }